telerik/blazor-docs/getting-started/web-app.md

 ## Step 3: Install the Telerik UI for Blazor Components

 1. Right-click the Blazor Server project in the solution and select **Manage NuGet Packages**.

 1. Install the Telerik Blazor NuGet package:

   1. Select the `telerik.com` **Package source** that you [added earlier](#step-2-add-the-telerik-nuget-feed-to-visual-studio).
-As this is a private NuGet feed, you must authenticate with your [Telerik account](https://www.telerik.com/account/) user name and password.
+As this is a private NuGet feed, you must authenticate with your [Telerik account](https://www.telerik.com/account/) username and password.
   1. Select the **Browse** tab, find the NuGet package, and click **Install**.
-Commercial license holders should install `Telerik.UI.for.Blazor`.
-Trial users should install `Telerik.UI.for.Blazor.Trial`.
+Commercial license holders must install `Telerik.UI.for.Blazor`.
+Trial users must install `Telerik.UI.for.Blazor.Trial`.

 ## Step 4: Enable the Blazor UI Components

-To enable the Telerik UI for Blazor components, you must add several client-side dependencies to the application:
+To enable the Telerik UI for Blazor components, you must add several client-side dependencies to the application, include the required `@using` statements, add the `TelerikRootComponent` component, and register the Telerik Blazor service.

 ### 4.1.
 Add the Telerik UI for Blazor Client Assets